Collection-Space-Navigator/CSN/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about <a href="https://facebook.github.io/create-react-app/docs/deployment" target="_blank">deployment</a> for more information.

 ## Citation
 ```